Check what you know

 Did you know?

-- 90% of road collisions are caused by, or involve, human error.
+- Over 90% of road collisions are caused by, or involve, human error.

-- Drivers face fines up to £5,000 and up to 9 penalty points for careless and inconsiderate driving if their vehicle causes an obstruction when it has run out of fuel.
+- Drivers face fines up to £5,000 and up to nine penalty points for careless and inconsiderate driving if their vehicle causes an obstruction when it has run out of fuel.

-- There are around 3 to 6 major bridge strikes every day due to drivers not knowing their vehicle height.
+- There are around three to six major bridge strikes every day due to drivers not knowing their vehicle height.

 Training must be provided to ensure drivers are competent to carry out their tasks and duties.